mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 > Yet the attainment of this observation has already been actualized...

-What is a *real* observation?
+What is *real* observation?
 Real observation is constantly being *with* the process of meditation, doing zazen.
 That is real observation.
 The idea of observation is to see something in the distance; that is [what we usually call] observation.
 That’s why we have to observe something closely or discern something in the distance, but that’s not real discernment.
 Real discernment or observation is to be constantly *with* it.

 For instance, fires.
 You should observe fire, you should discern fire.
-Can you see the fire in the distance?
-Thinking always, “it is fire, it is fire” – analyzing, synthesizing – but it doesn’t make sense for you, because fire doesn’t burn your body or your mind.
+[Seeing] the fire in the distance, [you are] always thinking, “it is fire, it is fire” – analyzing, synthesizing – but it doesn’t make sense for you, because fire doesn’t burn your body or your mind.
 So what is real discernment or real observation of fire?
 Put your hand in the fire.
 Immediately, you can observe [it].
 [That is] real observation.

 If you observe the human body as Buddha, it is actually no observation – but observation has already been actualized.
 So this is the total picture of the real reality you live in.
 That’s why Dogen Zenji says, “Yet the attainment of this observation has already been actualized.”